felipefialho/coding-style/README.md

 My Coding Style
 ============

-> Every line of code should appear to be written by a single person, no matter the number of contributors.
+> "Every line of code should appear to be written by a single person, no matter the number of contributors." - Chinese Proverb

 The following document describes the rules of writing in development languages that I use: HTML, CSS and Javascript.